How to Choose a Perfect Name for Your Online Course (Tips + Examples)

 Choosing the right course name feels good, and you’ll have greater confidence when you talk about it.
 Plus, your ideal audience will know what to expect.

-Even though there is a lot to consider, our online course name generator and these tips we shared should make things easier for you.
+Even though there is a lot to consider, our online course name generator and the tips we shared should make things easier for you.

 We have also created a checklist for you to follow while naming your online course.
 You can download a copy here.

-We cannot wait to see what you come up with for your program!
-If you need feedback on potential course names, please share them with us in the comments.
+We can’t wait to see what you come up with for your program!
+But why stop here?